I'm a provider

 In the appendicular skeleton, electrical stimulation has been used primarily to treat tibial fractures, and thus this technique has often been thought of as a treatment of the long bones.
 According to orthopedic anatomy, the skeleton consists of long bones, short bones, flat bones, and irregular bones.
 Long bones act as levers to facilitate motion, while short bones function to dissipate concussive forces.
 Short bones include those composing the carpus and tarsus.
 Flat bones, such as the scapula or pelvis, provide a broad surface area for attachment of muscles.
 Despite their anatomic classification, all bones are composed of a combination of cortical and trabecular (also called cancellous) bone.
 Each bone, depending on its physiologic function, has a different proportion of cancellous to trabecular bone.
 However, at a cellular level, both bone types are composed of lamellar bone and cannot be distinguished microscopically.

-The non-invasive OrthoPak® Bone Growth Stimulator (BioElectron) received FDA premarket approval in 1984 for treatment of fracture nonunion.
-Pulsed electromagnetic field systems with FDA premarket approval (all non-invasive devices) include Physio-Stim® from Orthofix Inc., first approved in 1986, and OrthoLogic® 1000, approved in 1997, both indicated for treatment of established nonunion secondary to trauma, excluding vertebrae and all flat bones, in which the width of the nonunion defect is less than one-half the width of the bone to be treated; and the EBI Bone Healing System® from Electrobiology, Inc., which was first approved in 1979 and indicated for nonunions, failed fusions, and congenital pseudarthroses.
+In 1984, the non-invasive OrthoPak® Bone Growth Stimulator (BioElectron) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process for treatment of fracture nonunion.
+Pulsed electromagnetic field systems with FDA premarket approval (all non-invasive devices) include Physio-Stim® (Orthofix), first approved in 1986, and OrthoLogic® 1000, approved in 1997, both indicated for treatment of established nonunion secondary to trauma, excluding vertebrae and all flat bones, in which the width of the nonunion defect is less than one-half the width of the bone to be treated; and the EBI Bone Healing System® (Electrobiology Inc.), which was first approved in 1979 and indicated for nonunions, failed fusions, and congenital pseudarthroses.
 No distinction was made between long and short bones.
 FDA has approved labeling changes for electrical bone growth stimulators that remove any timeframe for the diagnosis.

 No semi-invasive electrical bone growth stimulator devices with FDA approval or clearance were identified.